Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/emails/laptopsurvey.md

 previous email so that you are able to participate in all course activities.

 Here is a summary of the technologies that we will use during the semester.
-Please make sure that, during the first week of the semester, you have taken the required steps to install these programs on your laptop.
+Please make sure that, during the first week of the semester, you have taken any necessary steps to install these programs on your laptop.
 If you are not able to install these programs on your laptop, then I will be available through Google Meet during office hours, virtual classroom sessions, and the laboratory and practical sessions to ensure that your system is correctly up and running!